Looking for the best dim sum in San Francisco’s Chinatown?

 Disclosure: This blog post has affiliate links which means if you click and make a purchase I may earn a small commission at NO additional cost to you.
 These are my own personal suggestions based on products I love and use.
 The full disclosure can be found here.

-Brasserie De Serre, Rainbow Path, Moco Museum, and Kama Sutra Restaurant. *Honorable mention 420 Café and The Bulldog
+On the first day, we visited the Brasserie De Serre, Rainbow Path, Moco Museum, the Kama Sutra Restaurant, and more.

 Amsterdam Breakfast at Brasserie De SerreAmsterdam Tram